![[Paul Frederic]](paulfrederick.gif)

 A: P.D.

-Q: Is this your real name?
+Q: What is your real name?

-A: There's not much to say, really.
-I was rather young when I decided I didn't want to be called Paul.
+A: I was rather young when I decided I didn't want to be called Paul.
 There were too many Pauls.
 Frederic would be shortened to Fred, and that was simply unthinkable.
-[PF Flyer] PF risked conflation with the athletic shoe, PF Flyers.

 Q: Have you ever given people some specious answer, just to satisfy them?